Carrd Tutorial: How to Make a Good Carrd Website

 FAQs

 And voila!
-This is what we created in our Carrd tutorial in such a short time without doing all that much customization:
+This is what we created in our Carrd guide in such a short time without doing all that much customization:

 This is the Gallery section, acting as a separate page:

 Users can click on whichever picture they want, and it’ll zoom in.
-You can add more pictures or more sections if you want or find it necessary.
+You can add more pictures or more sections if you find it necessary.

 But why stop there?
 Add more social media icons and more buttons, and play with a wider range of colors if you have an eye for design.